Western house martin: Taxonomy

 The genus Delichon is a recent divergence from the barn swallow genus Hirundo, and its three members are similar in appearance with blue upperparts, a contrasting white-rump, and whitish underparts.
-In the past, the common house martin was sometimes considered to be conspecific with the Asian house martin (D. dasypus), which breeds in the mountains of central and eastern Asia and winters in Southeast Asia, and it also closely resembles the Nepal house martin (D. nipalense), a resident in the mountains of southern Asia.
+In the past, the western house martin was sometimes considered to be conspecific with the Asian house martin (D. dasypus), which breeds in the mountains of central and eastern Asia and winters in Southeast Asia, and it also closely resembles the Nepal house martin (D. nipalense), a resident in the mountains of southern Asia.
 Although the three Delichon martins are similar in appearance, only D. urbicum has a pure white rump and underparts.

-The common house martin was formerly considered to be conspecific with the Siberian house martin (Delichon lagopodum) that breeds eastwards of the Yenisei to Kolyma and south to northern Mongolia and northern China; it winters in southern China and Southeast Asia.
+The western house martin was formerly considered to be conspecific with the Siberian house martin (Delichon lagopodum) that breeds eastwards of the Yenisei to Kolyma and south to northern Mongolia and northern China; it winters in southern China and Southeast Asia.
 The two species were split based on morphological and vocal differences.
 Other races, like meridionalis from around the Mediterranean have been described, but the claimed differences from the nominate race are clinal, and therefore probably invalid.

 Description

-The adult common house martin is 13 cm long, with a wingspan of 26–29 cm and a weight averaging 18.3 g.
+The adult western house martin is 13 cm long, with a wingspan of 26–29 cm and a weight averaging 18.3 g.
 It is steel-blue above with a white rump, and white underparts, including the underwings; even its short legs have white downy feathering.
 It has brown eyes and a small black bill, and its toes and exposed parts of the legs are pink.
 The sexes are similar, but the juvenile bird is sooty black, and some of its wing coverts and quills have white tips and edgings.
 D. u. lagopodum differs from the nominate race in that its white rump extends much further onto the tail, and the fork of its tail is intermediate in depth between that of D. u. urbicum and that of the Asian house martin.

-The white rump and underparts of the common house martin, very noticeable in flight, prevent confusion with other widespread Palaeoarctic swallows such as the barn swallow (Hirundo rustica), sand martin (Riparia riparia) or red-rumped swallow (Cecropis daurica).
+The white rump and underparts of the western house martin, very noticeable in flight, prevent confusion with other widespread Palaeoarctic swallows such as the barn swallow (Hirundo rustica), sand martin (Riparia riparia) or red-rumped swallow (Cecropis daurica).
 In Africa, confusion with grey-rumped swallow (Pseudhirundo griseopyga) is possible, but that species has a grey rump, off-white underparts and long, deeply forked tail.
-The common house martin flies with a wing beat averaging 5.3 beats per second, which is faster than the wing beat of 4.4 beats per second for the barn swallow, but the flight speed of 11 m/s is typical for hirundines.
+The western house martin flies with a wing beat averaging 5.3 beats per second, which is faster than the wing beat of 4.4 beats per second for the barn swallow, but the flight speed of 11 m/s is typical for hirundines.

-The common house martin is a noisy species, especially at its breeding colonies.
+The western house martin is a noisy species, especially at its breeding colonies.
 The male's song, given throughout the year, is a soft twitter of melodious chirps.
 The contact call, also given on the wintering grounds, is a hard chirrrp, and the alarm is a shrill tseep.